 Robert Anderson, Jr.

-Anderson began his tenure with the Fort Sill National Historic Landmark and Museum in December 2017.
+Robert began his tenure with the Fort Sill National Historic Landmark and Museum in December 2017.
 He returned to the Army Museum Enterprise after a brief period of teaching high school social studies.
-Anderson's prior experience at an Army museum was at the Fort Huachuca Museum, Arizona.
+Robert's prior experience at an Army museum was at the Fort Huachuca Museum, Arizona.
 While there, he developed the museum education program, hosted events, wrote articles for The Fort Huachuca Scout (installation newspaper), and assisted in the daily operation of the museum.

 Noelle joined the Fort Sill National Historic Landmark and Museum in January 2019.
 Prior to joining the staff, she worked in the Fort Sill National Historic Landmark and Museum's collection while employed by SAIC, as the lead for a team of contractors working under the Museum Directorate.
 She also previously served as a volunteer and intern for several years in the collections and archives departments.

 Noelle holds a Bachelor of Arts in History from Cameron University.
 She is married and has four children.
-She is excited to continue caring for the Fort Sill National Historic Landmark and Museum's collection in her new role.